DataCanvasIO/screwjack/docs/quickstart-hive.rst

 ``output.param``.
 If the test finished successfully, we could get the a s3 directory in output.param.
 Here we get ``s3://get-hot-token-kk/zetjob/your_username/job456/blk789/OUTPUT_hot_token_topN_s3_dir``.
-Let us open the file on s3 and we get the hotest 10 token among the query.
+Let us open the file on s3 and we get the hotest 10 tokens among the query.

 ::